madelinezL/Data-Science-General-Notes/Tableau.md

   - Drag the aimensions and measures to the worksheet
   - Are able to tell some info based on the consolidated table

+### Tableau Topics
+* How to calculate the field
+  - Analysis, calculate field
+  - Can also create a calculated field on a shelf (press ctrl + enter)

+* Filter - wildcard, condition, top

+* Create parameter - use it for filtering data

+* Map
+  - Change the measures to be dimensions
+  - Use magnitude as the size in Marks

+### Tableau Tips
 * How to add percentage
   - Marks - Text - %
 * How to change the decimal